Chromosore/lazily-nvim/README.md

 ## Overview

-Lazily is one third[^1] of a full package manager: it only does lazy loading of the plugins.
+Lazily is one third[^1] of a full plugin manager: it only does lazy loading of the plugins.
 This plugin is intended for use with lightweight package managers such as [minpac] or [paq], or even native vim packages.